StatCan/aaw/docs/dev/features/netapp-mounting/overview.md

 [This is the API we are trying to call, but do not have permissions to](https://docs.netapp.com/us-en/ontap-restapi/ontap/protocols_s3_services_svm.uuid_users_endpoint_overview.html#creating-an-s3-user-configuration)

 **Again, this is a work in progress.**
-It will need to change based on work done by Mathis when users select what filer (and level of) that they have access to.
+It will need to change based on work done in the Manage Filers page in Central dashboard when users select what filer (and level of) that they have access to.
-Additionally the contents of the secret will also need additions, as when I was creating this controller I was not aware of the `BUCKET` itself needing to be a part of the secret (you could get it from Mathis' created resource but this is simpler).
+Additionally the contents of the secret will also need additions, as when I was creating this controller I was not aware of the `BUCKET` itself needing to be a part of the secret (you could retrieve it from what populates the Manage Filers page but that is more complicated and another hoop to jump through).

 -----------------------